 Your Cart is empty

 The 1st and 2nd British Rock Meetings were the promotional brainchild of Marcel Avram and Marek Lieberberg, the founders of MAMA Concerts and were heavily sponsored by the American Army because they had so many GI’s posted out in West Germany.
-Nice of them to put on a 4-day festival for them!
+Nice of them to put on a 4-day festival for the troops!
 4 days!
 Sat May 20, 1972 - Mon May 22, 1972 (that's 3 days, surely?!
 Maybe they lost the ability to count after too much dope)

 The GIs were able to purchase tickets at advance booking offices on the army grounds, the AFN soldier broadcaster advertised them, and bus trips from the barracks to the concert were organized.
 The soldiers made up an average of 50 to 70 percent of the festival visitors.

-The 1972 second British Rock Meeting was supposed to take place on Friesenheimer Island in Mannheim, Germany; however, the Mannheim city council opposed it and MAMA Concerts had to change the venue.
+The 1972 second British Rock Meeting was supposed to take place on Friesenheimer Island in Mannheim, Germany, however, the Mannheim city council opposed it and MAMA Concerts had to change the venue.
 MAMA Concerts first tried to relocate the festival to Korsika and then to the racetrack in Hockenheim but strong reaction from the city councils made these sites unacceptable.
 So it wasn’t just uptight small town councils in the USA that didn’t like the idea of festivals.
 The Man was alive and well in Germany too.

 After much searching, the concert promoters were finally able to relocate the festival to Insel Grün (Green Island) in Germersheim.
 Even then, it looked like the festival would not happen as Germersheim city officials began having second thoughts about allowing a large festival to be held there and issued a police order against the festival the day prior to its start.
 Boo.